Conservation Trust Criteria at-a-Glance

 Eligible Projects and Expenses

-The CT will support direct project costs including:
+The Trust will support direct project costs including:

 - Salaries & Benefits tied directly to project delivery